 - All references are written according to Vancouver style.
 Where available, DOI for the references have been provided.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 - Covering letter prepared separately in the Microsoft Word document format according to the template provided on the login page of website.
 All author related details are there in this file only.

-Welcome to National Journal of Medical Research, a peer-reviewed open access medical journal dedicated to publishing high-quality research that advances our understanding of in field of medical sciences.
+The National Journal of Medical Research is a quarterly published peer-reviewed open access medical journal.
+It is dedicated to publishing high-quality research that advances our understanding of in field of medical sciences.
 Our mission is to provide a platform for researchers, clinicians, and healthcare professionals to share their knowledge and insights with a global audience.
 We strive to promote transparency, integrity, and excellence in scientific publishing through rigorous peer-review and adherence to ethical standards.

-Our medical journal covers a wide range of topics related to medical sciences, including but not limited to clinical research, basic science, laboratory science, epidemiology, public health, and healthcare policy.
+Our medical journal covers a wide range of topics related to medical sciences, including but not limited to clinical research, basic science, laboratory science, clinical epidemiology, public health, and healthcare policy.
 We welcome original research, systematic reviews, meta-analyses, case reports, case series, and other types of manuscripts that advance our understanding of medical science, health, and disease.
-Our aim is to provide a platform for researchers and practitioners across various disciplines to share their knowledge and insights and to promote interdisciplinary collaborations.
 We encourage submissions that address important issues in medical care and have the potential to impact clinical practice, policy, and patient outcomes.

 A brief guideline for author is described here which will help author to prepare manuscript.
 Potential contributors are requested to read the “Uniform Guidelines for Submission of Biomedical Articles”, before submitting an article.